DonaldWongSuiSang/Restaurant-List/README.md

 5. Users can delete the restaurant
 6. Users can search for restaurants by Chinese name, English name, or category, with case-insensitive and space-insensitive matching.
 7. Users can sorting the restaurant by the name, category or location
+8. User have to login for the restaurant list, there are sample account below or register a new account or login via Facebook

 ### Prerequisites